-Are you a little confused with Audio Interfaces and Mixer?
-Don’t worry I’ll explain everything in this article.
+Are you a little confused with Audio Interfaces and Mixers?
+Don’t worry, I’ll explain everything in this article.

 Make no mistake because we talk about a generation leap, a clash of opinions between the computer age, and analog recording.
 I am lucky enough to have my years in the analog recording field, and also some 25 years working with a computer.

 After some thorough research and continuous update of my workspace, I can confidently say that I have an informed opinion on the topic.
 Because of that, and with the aim of pouring all that knowledge into a help vessel, I decided to put this post together and hopefully clear some doubts for people starting out.

 So, do you need a mixer as well as an audio interface?